-- 1. Informing employees of this Policy. - 2.
-Taking all steps necessary to prevent harassment, discrimination and, retaliation from occurring, including monitoring the work environment and taking immediate appropriate action to stop potential violations, such as removing inappropriate pictures or correcting inappropriate language. - 3.
+- 2. Taking all steps necessary to prevent harassment, discrimination and, retaliation from occurring, including monitoring the work environment and taking immediate appropriate action to stop potential violations, such as removing inappropriate pictures or correcting inappropriate language. - 3.
 Receiving complaints in a fair and serious manner, and documenting steps taken to resolve complaints. - 4.
 Following up with those who have complained to ensure that the behavior has stopped and that there are no reprisals. - 5.
-Informing those who complain of harassment or discrimination of his or her option to contact the EEOC or DFEH regarding alleged Policy violations. - 6.
+Informing those who complain of harassment or discrimination of their option to contact the EEOC or DFEH regarding alleged Policy violations. - 6.
 Assisting, advising, or consulting with employees and the Human Resources Director regarding this Policy. - 7.
-Assisting in the investigation of complaints involving employee(s) in their departments and, when appropriate, if the complaint is substantiated, recommending appropriate corrective or disciplinary action in accordance with these Policies, up to and including termination.
+Assisting in the investigation of complaints involving employee(s) in their departments and, when appropriate, if the complaint is substantiated, recommending appropriate corrective or disciplinary action in accordance with these Policies, up to and including termination. - 8.
+Implementing appropriate disciplinary and remedial actions. - 9.
+Reporting potential violations of this Policy of which he or she becomes aware to the Human Resources Director, regardless of whether a complaint has been submitted. - 10.
+Participating in periodic training and scheduling employees for training. - F. CONFIDENTIALITY: Every possible effort will be made to assure the confidentiality of complaints made under this Policy.
+Complete confidentiality cannot occur, however, due to the need to fully investigate and the duty to take effective remedial action.
+As a result, confidentiality will be maintained to the extent possible.
+An individual who is interviewed during the course of an investigation is prohibited from discussing the substance of the interview, except as otherwise directed by a supervisor or the Human Resources Director.
+Any individual who discusses the content of an investigatory interview will be subject to discipline or other appropriate sanction.
+The County will not disclose a completed investigation report except as it deems necessary to support a disciplinary action, to take remedial action, to defend itself in adversarial proceedings, or to comply with the law or court order. - G. TRAINING: In accordance with Government Code section 12950.1, all supervisors shall receive harassment, discrimination, bullying and abusive conduct, and retaliation prevention training every two years.
+Newly appointed supervisor must receive this training within six months of appointment. - H. DISTRIBUTION OF POLICY: All employees will receive a copy of this Policy when they are hired.
+Employees will be required to sign a form confirming that they received a copy of the Policy.
+The Policy may be updated from time to time and redistributed.

-MENDOCINO COUNTY SEXUAL-HARASSMENT POLICY #23
+MENDOCINO COUNTY HARASSMENT POLICY #23